Map-based Educational Tools for Algorithm Learning (METAL)

 (waypoints from TM data) and edges (connections from TM data) in a

-format intended to be easy to read by programs in any language that
+format intended to be convenient to read by programs in any language that

 wish to make use of the data.

-The Travel Mapping Graph file format can represent graph data in
+The Travel Mapping Graph (TMG) file format can represent graph data in

-- The first line specifies the file format.
-It consists of three
+- The first line specifies the file format and version.
+It

-space-separated entries, the first of which must be
+consists of three space-separated entries, the first of which must

 1.0" or "

-- The second line consists of two or three numbers: the number of
+- The second line consists of two or three numbers: for all

-travelers who have traveled any edge in this graph.
+number of travelers who have traveled any edge in this graph, and in

 - The next |V| lines describe the waypoints.
 Each line